DuPSUG/VirtualDuPSUG/README.md

-# VirtualDuPSUG
-Virtual DuPSUG – All about PowerShell 7
+# Virtual DuPSUG – All about PowerShell 7